Residents Allowed To Return To Their Homes As Firefighters Make Progress On Ranch Fire Near Azusa

-AZUSA (CBSLA) – Evacuation orders were lifted late Thursday night for the 3,000-acre Ranch Fire burning in the San Gabriel Mountains in the Angeles National Forest north of Azusa.
+AZUSA (CBSLA) – Evacuation orders were lifted late Thursday night for the 2,500-acre Ranch Fire burning in the San Gabriel Mountains in the Angeles National Forest north of Azusa.

 The Ranch Fire broke out a little before 3 p.m. near North San Gabriel Canyon Road and North Ranch Road and spread quickly.